-- 1) Select "OC Faculty Forms" from the Faculty tab under faculty self-service. - 2) Download and print the "Incomplete Grade Petition" - 3) On the final grade roster, award the student an incomplete and the default grade that will replace the incomplete in one year if the student doesn't complete the work. - 4) Complete the petition.
-Provide one copy to the student and one to the Admissions Office.
-Keep a copy in your files. - 5) When a student successfully completes the required work, fill out the "Request to Change Incomplete Grade."
-Submit the form to the Admissions Office.
-Keep a final copy for your files. - 6) Students that receive an Incomplete Grade do not enroll in the course during the following semesters.
+- 1) On the final grade roster, award the student an incomplete and the default grade that will replace the incomplete in one year if the student doesn't complete the work. - 2) Complete the Incomplete Grade Agreement form in the portal.
+Advise the student on what work must be completed.
+Keep a copy in your files. - 3) When a student successfully completes the required work, fill out the "Incomplete Grade Change" form in the portal. - 4) Students that receive an Incomplete Grade do not enroll in the course during the following semesters.